Software-Quality-Management-UI/JUnit5_Maven_Demo/README.md

 A sample project with showcasing Continuous Integration with Maven compiling and running JUnit 5 tests.

-Directory `GitlabCIexamples` contains sample files that can be copied into the `.gitlab-ci.yml` file in the root directory.
+Easiest is to click the `Fork` to get a copy that runs in GitLab and can do CI/CD.
+To this aim, directory `GitlabCIexamples` contains sample files that can be copied into the `.gitlab-ci.yml` file in the root directory.

 This project is a Maven project that can be cloned via `git clone` and at the same time also an Eclipse project (if you are not using Eclipse, ignore Eclipse configurations stored in `.settings`, `.classpath`,  `.project`).